BoBkiNN/mc-server-installer/README.md

 - `url`: Downloads single file from some HTTP url
 - `jenkins`: Downloads assets from specified jenkins job

-Also there are special provider named `note`.
+There is also a special provider called `note`.
 It does not have any installation or update checking methods so its only purpose it to log some notice to end user, for example, telling manual installation instructions for plugin that cannot be downloaded using available providers.

 ### Actions
 Action is an operation that runs after downloading file and can be used to perform some installation steps.
 It uses an expression templates to insert values into text.